influxdata/docs-v2/content/influxdb/cloud/reference/internals/ttbr.md

 title: Time To Become Readable
 description: >
-  **Time To Become Readable (TTBR)** is the delay between when you write data to InfluxDB Cloud and and when that data becomes queryable.
+  **Time To Become Readable (TTBR)** is the delay between when you write data to InfluxDB Cloud and when that data becomes queryable.
   TTBR is variable and is affected by many factors.
 menu:
   influxdb_cloud_ref: